mugli/otel-ctx-prop-amqp-pubsub/README.md

 👉 Notice:

 - The consumer receives all the headers sent from the producer.
-- Additionally the `bunny` instrumentation adds a new `tracer_receive_headers` item in the message property, which changes traceparent.
+- Additionally, the `bunny` instrumentation adds a new `tracer_receive_headers` item in the message property, which changes traceparent.

 > The issue (https://github.com/open-telemetry/opentelemetry-ruby-contrib/issues/523) mentions the code location where this property is being added by `OpenTelemetry::Instrumentation::Bunny`.

 **🐞 From this point the `bunny` instrumentation sets this new trace-id `99275a96bfeeddae14b33b4b30402b1e` from the `tracer_receive_headers` -> `traceparent` property instead of the original message headers in the span context.
-It will also lose the `tracestate` and `baggage` contexts in the child span as it makes a HTTP request.**
+It will also lose the `tracestate` and `baggage` contexts in the child span as it makes an HTTP request.**

-3. Both `ruby_receive_logs` and `node_receive_logs` consumers sends HTTP get request to `http_logger` service every time they receive a message.
+3. Both `ruby_receive_logs` and `node_receive_logs` consumers send HTTP GET requests to `http_logger` service every time they receive a message.

-4. `http_logger` service gets HTTP request from:
+4. `http_logger` service gets HTTP requests from:

 - `ruby_receive_logs` and logs: